RLuo29/SDSS-Galaxy-Luminosity-Distribution/README.md

-# SDSS-Galaxy-Luminosity-Distributio-n
+# SDSS-Galaxy-Luminosity-Distribution
-Data obtained from SDSS Digital relase 7
+Data obtained from SDSS Digital release 7

 Contains data from galaxies within these criteria:
   1) RA from 145 to 236 degrees